 Existing and new structures associated with cannabis cultivation approved by the MCCR will need to be compliant with California Building Code.
 Additionally, the BMPs incorporated by Mitigation Measure BIO-2 include measures for proper fuel storage and containment and specifics on road and stream crossing construction and maintenance.
-Air Quality Mitigation Measure AIR-2 prohibits the burning of plant waste.
 These reduce risk of wildland fire to a level that is less than significant.